bleonardb3/ML_POT_07-08-2021/Lab-1/README.md

 Upon completing the lab, you will have:

 1. Created a project
-1. Created an object storage instance and associated it with the project
+1. Optionally provisioned an object storage instance
 1. Associated an existing Watson Machine Learning service instance with the project
 1. Added a collaborator to the project
 1. Created a deployment space.
-1. Provision Watson OpenScale
+1. Optionally provisioned a Watson OpenScale instance

 ### Step 1.
 Please click on the link below to download the instructions to your machine.